jobapis/jobs-multi/README.md

 ## Usage

+JobsMulti allows you to easily retrieve job listings from many job boards with one library and just a few lines of code.
+Here is a brief overview of what you can do:

 ```php
 // Include as many or as few providers as you want.
 Just be sure to include any required keys.
 $providers = [